-At conservation pool level of 533.0 msl there are 21,702 acres of surface water.
+At conservation pool level of 533.0 msl for the purpose of this Master Plan there are 21,702 acres of surface water.
 Buoys are managed by USACE in close coordination with the TPWD.
 These buoys help mark hazards, swim beaches, restricted areas and no-wake areas.
 Classification of the water surface at Whitney Lake is described as follows: